 According to Tesla, the Cybertruck's body is sturdy enough to survive the impact of a 9 mm pistol bullet.
-So if you're asking: are Tesla Cybertrcks bulletproof, then the answer is yes with come caveats.
+So if you're asking: is Tesla Cybertrucks bulletproof, then the answer is yes with some caveats.

 Was the Tesla Cybertruck secretly built for Mars?